 Running the IFS-COMPO suite adds 123 tracers for reactive gases and 16 tracers for various aerosol species to the simulated 3D fields of any NWP application.
-While the IFS-GHG suite only requires 2 additional tracers.
-The change of the mass mixing ratio (MMR) $C_A[kg/kg]$ of a tracer A in each grid box is simulated using the 3D continuity equation:
+The IFS-GHG suite only requires 2 additional tracers.
+The change of the mass mixing ratio (MMR) $C_A[kg/kg]$ of a tracer A is described by the 3D continuity equation: